openequella/openEQUELLA/Dev/docs/How-to-install-openEQUELLA-Development-Environment-in-Virtual-Box-Ubuntu-OS-complete.md

 ### <a id="user-content-install-oracle" class="anchor" aria-hidden="true" href="#install-oracle"></a> Install Oracle Virtual Box VM Software

-Before installing Virtual Box on Windows 10 you must change turn of the Containers and Hyper-V features.
+Before installing Virtual Box on Windows 10 you must turn off the Containers and Hyper-V features.

 1. To do this click on the Windows Start Menu and type “Turn Windows” which should bring up the option you see below.
 2. Click on “Open.